 Subscribe to channels

-Subscribe to channels you like to see more content from those channels.
+You can subscribe to channels you like to see more content from those channels.
 You can find a Subscribe button under any YouTube video or on a channel's page.
 Once you subscribe to a channel, any new videos it publishes will show up in your Subscriptions feed.

 You may also start getting notifications when a channel you subscribe to publishes new content.
-By default, we’ll send you only the highlights from the channel.
+By default, we’ll only send you the highlights from the channel.
 Learn how to manage your notifications.

 Subscribe to a channel

 Go to a video whose channel you want to subscribe to.

 - Under the video player, click Subscribe .

 Once you subscribe to a channel, you’ll see a list of recommended channels on your screen.
 These are based on related channels that you are not already subscribed to.
 You can always view a channel’s content before subscribing.

 To unsubscribe from a channel, follow the same instructions for subscribing to a channel.
 Instead of tapping Subscribe, tap Subscribed.
 A notification confirming that you have unsubscribed from the channel will appear at the bottom of your screen.